digma-ai/dev-portal/instrumentation/spring-spring-boot-dropwizard-and-default/automatic-instrumentation-in-the-ide.md

 The easiest way to get started with Digma is to use the Digma plugin to automatically instrument your application when you run it in the IDE.

-To get started, make sure that that `Obervability` toggle is set to on.
+To get started, make sure that that `Observability` toggle is set to on.
 You can always use this control to turn auto-instrumentation on and off.

 <figure><img src="../../.gitbook/assets/image (16).png" alt=""><figcaption></figcaption></figure>